 Mental Health, Court of Protection

-Sarah is a solicitor and Team Leader of the Mental Health and Capacity Team at Cardiff, managing her own complex and diverse Mental Health & Court of Protection caseload.
+Sarah is the Head of the Court of Protection Department at Reeds and also Team Leader for the Mental Health Team in Wales, managing her own complex and diverse Mental Health and Mental Capacity caseload.

 She represents clients detained under the Mental Health Act at all levels of security, before the Mental Health Review Tribunal for Wales.
 She carefully and thoroughly analyses psychiatric evidence identify areas of strength and weakness; and commissions evidence from her own network of experts, in order to challenge detention under the Act.
 Sarah also advises clients in relation to aftercare matters on leaving hospital, attends Care & Treatment Planning meetings and represents both patients and nearest relatives at Hospital Managers Hearings.